-Saba Yassin is the Capacity Building and Networking Specialist in Mesaha for Community Development in Cairo, Egypt.
+Saba Yassin works as project manager of gender justice in Oxfam Jordan, where her last job was youth civic and political engagement program manager in ActionAid, also in Jordan.
 Saba highly believes in the power of youth and communities in contributing to the desired development at all levels, as people are the catalyst of the development process that responds to their needs and visions.

 Saba comes from a background of working with youth projects for several years, provides capacity building training to youth, tackling the issues of self-awareness, appreciation and development, besides a range of life skills topics to help them thinking and deciding about their involvements in their own local communities, by implementing youth-led initiatives and strengthening networking with wider range of youth.
 Saba was directly involved in working with civil society as part of capacity building team, at institutional level considering the different aspects.
 She also has a background to work with private sector for number of years.